liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-using-the-patching-tool/01-installing-patches.markdown

 # Installing Patches [](id=installing-patches)

 Before installing any patches, you must shut down your server.
-On Windows operating systems, files that are in use are locked by the OS, and can't be patched.
+On Windows operating systems, files in use are locked by the OS, and can't be patched.
 On Unix-style systems, you can usually replace files that are running, but the old ones reside in memory.
-For these reasons, it is best to shut down the application server that's running @product@ before installing patches.
+For these reasons, it is best to shut down @product@ before installing patches.

 Liferay distributes all patches (fix packs and hotfixes) as ZIP files.
 When you download a patch, either from a LESA ticket (hotfix) or from the